What's In Store? April 2019

 Marie Hickey, retail research director at Savills, said: ‘In spite of the headwinds facing UK retail, the London luxury market is looking not only resilient but is also offering attractive opportunities for those brands who want to enter the market, as well as those looking to improve their physical presence with more high profile, experiential spaces.’

 Red Ant says: Luxury brands rely on being able to deliver personalised, one-on-one experiences for their customers – and this is where the UK leads the way with tech-enhanced in-store services.
-Our clienteling app provides everything sales associates need to manage their customer relationships in a single, integrated app, from in-depth customer insight to personalised communications and exclusive content.
+Our clienteling apps provide everything store associates need to manage their customer relationships in a single, integrated app, from in-depth customer insight to personalised communications and exclusive content.

 Easy to implement?
-As part of our digital store platform, the clienteling app comes with everything you need, including pre-integrations, access to customer preferences and rich tailored content, to deliver the ultimate personalised one-to-one customer experience.
+As part of RetailOS®, the clienteling apps come with everything you need, including pre-integrations, access to customer preferences and rich tailored content, to deliver the ultimate personalised one-to-one customer experience.

 Time to activate?
-Six months from pilot to roll-out, depending on number of stores
+Six months from pilot to roll-out, depending on the number of stores.

-Walmart’s CEO talks automation and the changing role of sales colleagues
+Walmart’s CEO talks automation and the changing role of store associates

 Walmart International CEO Judith McKenna had a clear message for her audience of retail leaders and experts at this year’s Retail Week Live.